On the road in downtown Seattle

 Seattle Central Library

-The differently aligned glass façades of the library reflect the street and the events around it.
-A really great building.
-Before entering the library, we both noticed Seattle's many homeless people for the first time.
+The street and the activity around it are reflected in the library's differently oriented glass facades.
+A truly amazing building.
+Before entering the library, we both noticed the large number of homeless people in Seattle for the first time.
 Sad!

 Seattle: Pike Place Market

-We continued to Pike Place Market.
-We found a parking space quite quickly on the side of the road, with a parking meter, but still a lot cheaper than in the parking garages.
+We then headed to Pike Place Market.
+We quickly found a parking spot on the street, it had a parking meter, but it was still considerably cheaper than the parking garages.

-The selection of fish, vegetables, fruit and flowers at the Farmers' Market, which opened in 1907, is really gigantic.
-Some shop owners put on a show, as it is more known from market criers in Germany.
+The selection of fish, vegetables, fruit, and flowers at the Farmers Market, which opened in 1907, is truly enormous.
+Some vendors put on a show, similar to the kind of hawking you'd find at a market in Germany.
 We were also surprised by the low prices.
-For example, a large colorful bouquet of flowers cost less than 10 USD.
+A large, colorful bouquet of flowers cost less than $10.

 Seattle: Gum Wall

-In an alley just below Pike Place Market we found the Gum Wall.
-Here, in 1993, people began to stick their chewing gum to the wall around the box office of the Market Theater.
-After the theater employee removed all the chewing gum twice, they finally gave it up.
+In an alley directly below Pike Place Market, we found the Gum Wall.
+Here, in 1993, people started sticking their chewing gum to the wall around the Market Theater's box office.
+After theater employees removed all the gum twice, they finally gave up.
 Since 1999, the Wall of Gum has been one of Seattle's tourist attractions.
-But we couldn't stand it longer than 5 minutes in the alley.
-The various chewing gums still smell so intensely sweet that they almost made us sick.
+We couldn't stand being in the alley for more than five minutes, though.
+The various types of gum still smell so intensely sweet that we almost felt sick.

 Gum Wall